-1) Are you a resident of Maple Ridge?)
-N 2) Do you currently live in a townhouse complex? /N 3) LIVED IN A HOUSE IN DUNBAR WITH A TAN DEM (N) GARAGE.
-INVENT GARAGE WAS NEVER USED AS A GARAGE ((3 CAVES) 4) Would you (or your client) consider paying more for a townhouse in a complex with larger Con mments: WAAT IS MANUT BY VISUALLY PLEASING?
-NO GARS 1 W AMURWAY?
-THAT WILL HUAPPEN ANYWAYS 5) If you (or your client) were to buy a townhouse in the near future, how would you rate the importance of the following features?
-Choose one for each: 5 being the most important a nd
+tan dem and double garages, for clarity.
+1) Are you a resident of Maple Ridge?
+2) Do you currently live in a townhouse complex?
+3) Would you consider living in a townhouse unit with a tandem parking garage?
+Why?
+YN LIVED IN A HOUSE IN DEWSTAR WITH A TAN DEWS GARAGIE.
+INVERGARAGE WAS NEVER USED AS A GARAGE (3 CHRS) 4) Would you (or your client) consider paying more for a townhouse in a complex with larger amenity area and for a unit in a smaller cluster with a visually pleasing streetscape?
+Y/N Cor nments: WAAT IS MILAWT BY LISUALLY PLEASING?
+NO GARS IN APRICEWAY?

-1 being the least important.
+THAT WILL HUAPPEN ANYWAYS

+5) If you (or your client) were to buy a townhouse in the near future, how would you rate the importance of the following features?
+Choose one for each: 5 being the most important and 1 being the least important.

-• a double wide 2-car garage 1 2 3 4 -5 • a tandem garage with a driveway apron (space for one car) 1 2 3 4 5 • adequate garage width and length 4 • a cluster (block) of less than six attached units 4 • Townhouse complex with more amenity/open space 4( • Townhouse complex with a clear emergency access at all times 1 2 3 4 ((5)
+• a double wide 2-car garage 1 2 3 4) 5 • a tandem garage with a driveway apron (space for one car) 1 2 3 4 5 • adequate garage width and length 4 5 0 a cluster (block) of less than six attached units 4) 5 • Townhouse complex with more amenity/open space 1 2 3 4(5) • Townhouse complex with a clear emergency access at all times 1 2 3 4(5)

-Comments: THE INNOR GARAGE IS ACMOST ACMAYS WON SPACE / POORLY STACKED AGAINST FUMES / POOR ECRESS
+Comments: THE INVAN GARAGE IS ALMOST ALWAYS CON UBLETED TO FLOOR SPACE / POORLY SEALED AGAINST FUMES / POOR ECRESS GLAZING.